alinpr18/xabbo-scripts/README.md

 # contributing

-You may use the following metadata at the top of your scripts.
-Please include the version of the scripter it was written for.
+You may use the following metadata at the top of your scripts.\
+Please include the version of the scripter it was written for.\
+Currently only `@name` and `@group` are supported by the scripter.

 ```cs
 /// @name Script name